-Airman Mildollar, the author of the Military Dollar blog, introduced me to a saying that has become my new favorite.
+Airman Mildollar, the author of the currently-on-hiatus-but-hopefully-coming-back-one-day Military Dollar blog, introduced me to a saying that has become a new favorite:

-“When you rent, you never pay more than you rent each month.
+“When you rent, you never pay more than your rent each month.
 When you buy a house, you never pay less than your mortgage each month.”

-Unfortunately, neither Airman or I know the source of this brilliance, because I would totally send them a gushing note and maybe even some Fairytale Brownies.
+Unfortunately, neither Airman nor I know the source of this brilliance.
+I would totally send them a gushing note and maybe even some Fairytale Brownies.
 (Those things are the bomb.)

-I spend a super-lot of my days being a house-buying Grinch and basically trying to talk military families out of buying a house.
+I spend a lot of my days raining on people’s house buying parade and basically trying to talk military families out of buying a house.
 There are a ton of reasons why buying a house in the military is a risky business.
 In addition to the usual risks of homeownership, military buyers are faced with: